 How to present the DIY Montessori spindle box

-- Introduce the name of the activity and where it is located on the shelf
+- Introduce the name of the Montessori spindle box and where it is located on the shelf.

-- Carefully lay a work mat on the ground and place the Montessori spindle box on it.
-The work mat defines the workstation.
+- Carefully lay a work mat on the ground; this defines the workstation.

 - Demonstrate how to use the spindle box.